 “As the Executive Director of Mindleaps, I’ve been thrilled to work with Emmanuel on three different occasions each of which has revealed both the level of artistry and the character of Emmanuel…he proved himself to be a competent dancer and a motivated learner”.

-Rebecca Davis, Executive Director Mindleaps
+Rebecca Davis, Executive Director of Mindleaps

 Overcoming the stereotype of male dancers in Nigeria and starting out with discouraging nods from elders, Emmanuel has gone on to fly where his aspirations foresaw and beyond.
-Facing the changes in his life, by allowing himself to change through them, he is set to challenge the status quo placed by family and societal opinions, and educate the average Nigerian Child that anyone can look different, start late, with numerous odds against them, and still reach for the stars.
+Facing the changes in his life, by allowing himself to change through them, he is set to challenge the status quo placed by family and societal opinions and educate the average Nigerian Child that anyone can look different, start late, with numerous odds against them, and still reach for the stars.